 Your website is not a product, don’t think of it as “one-and-done”

 Too many organizations — both for-profit and not — launch their site, then take it for granted.
 Other than adding an occasional event or news item, the site essentially remains untouched.
 Most visitors make up their mind about an organization within the first minute on their site.
 A website that hasn’t been updated recently raises a red flag, but your website should do more than avoid red flags — it should grow and evolve with your audience and mission.
 This not only ensures your online message is current, it also extends the life of your website.

 Activate your site with digital marketing

 A website is only as valuable as the number of people who see it.
 PR and social media are great tools to build your site traffic and audience, but they have limitations.
 Search engine optimization (SEO) and paid search (PPC) should also be part of your marketing strategy.
-SEO focuses on factors that Google, and other search engines, value when determining how your site ranks in search.
-When done correctly, SEO can set up your site to rank well long-term.
-Read more about how nonprofits can succeed with SEO.
+SEO focuses on factors that Google and other search engines value when determining how your site ranks for a given search term.
 Pay-per-click marketing is an underused resource for nonprofits, especially given the fact that Google provides grants of up to $10,000 per month to qualifying organizations.
 Learn more about Google Grants.

 As a values-based organization ourselves, we love partnering with nonprofits to tell their stories and help them achieve their goals.

 They redesigned the homepage and identified new language to better reflect our organization’s goals.